ArctosDB/documentation-wiki/_how_to/customize_data_entry.markdown

 ### Navigation: [Tools Directory > Data Entry > Enter Records](https://arctos.database.museum/Bulkloader/enter.cfm)

-## More Information Needed!
+## Enter Catalog Records
 Select any of the available options on this page to get to the data entry screen.
 Once you've selected a collection in some way, the form will load and you may customize or choose a Profile by selecting the **Customize** button in the footer of the data entry screen.

 ## Profile Metadata

 ### Profile Name
 Create a name for your cusomized profile.
 It is recommended that the name include only lower-case letters.
-PLease refrain from using profanity or hurtful language in profile names as these profiles will be subject to removal without notice.
+Please refrain from using profanity or hurtful language in profile names as these profiles will be subject to removal without notice.
 See the [Arctos Code of Conduct](https://arctosdb.org/code-of-conduct/).

 ### Description
 Tell future-you (and other users) what this profile includes/does.
 It is recommendaed that you say something about the collection(s) for which this Profile is being created as well as the purpose of the customization.